windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/more/datetime.md

 `Windwalker\Core\DateTime\DateTime` is sub class of PHP `DateTime`.
 This class is based on Joomla `JDate` and add some new features.

-All PHP DateTime functions are able used to Windwalker DataTime, see [PHP DateTime](http://php.net/manual/en/book.datetime.php)
+All PHP DateTime functions are able to use on Windwalker DataTime, see [PHP DateTime](http://php.net/manual/en/book.datetime.php)

 # Construct